-Table 6.103: DensityMeasuringField Element
+Table 6.103: DensityMeasuringField Element (Sheet 1 of 2)

 NAME DATA TYPE DESCRIPTION Center XYPair Position of the center of the density measuring field in the coordinates of the MarkObject that contains this mark.
 If the measuring field is defined within a ColorControlStrip , @Center SHALL refer to the rectangle defined by @Center and @Size of the ColorControlStrip .
 Density FloatList Density value for each process color measured with filter.
 The sequence of colors shall be C M Y K. Diameter float Diameter of the density measuring field.
 DotGain float Percentage of dot gain.
 Separation NMTOKEN Separation identifier that this DensityMeasuringField applies to.
 Additional details of the colorants should be provided in ResourceSet [@Name="Color"].
 ToleranceBlack?
 XYPair Upper and lower black measurement limits (in density units).
-ToleranceCyan ?
-XYPair Upper and lower cyan measurement limits (in density units).
-ToleranceDotGain?
-XYPair Upper and lower measurement limits (in%).
-ToleranceMagenta?
-XYPair Upper and lower magenta measurement limits (in density units).
-ToleranceYellow?
-XYPair Upper and lower yellow measurement limits (in density units).